Activist investor Ader claims support for Bwin.Party shake-up

-LONDON (Reuters) - American activist investor Jason Ader on Monday claimed that his proposals to shake-up online gambling company Bwin.Party by bolstering its board had won support from other shareholders.
+LONDON (Reuters) - American activist investor Jason Ader on Monday claimed his proposals to shake-up online gambling company Bwin.Party by bolstering its board had won support from other shareholders in the firm.

-Ader, whose asset management firm SpringOwl is Bwin.Party’s fourth-largest shareholder, said in April that he wanted four new directors elected to the company’s board to tackle what he describes as a continuing decline in the business.
+Ader, whose asset management firm SpringOwl is Bwin.Party’s fourth largest shareholder, said in April he wanted four new directors elected to the company’s board to tackle what he describes as a continuing decline in the business.

 Bwin.Party has urged shareholders to vote against the proposal, saying it would make the board too large and hamper decision making.

-Ahead of its annual meeting on May 22, Ader said in a statement that Bwin’s board had “overseen significant shareholder-value destruction” through a failing strategy resulting in the company underperforming compared with its rivals.
-Ader also criticised a “runaway cost structure” and its impact on profitability.
+Ahead of its annual meeting on May 22, Ader said in a statement Bwin’s board had “overseen significant shareholder value destruction” due to a failing strategy that has seen it underperform its rivals.
+Ader also criticized a “runaway cost structure” and its impact on the company’s profitability.

 “We have received incredible support from the Bwin.Party shareholders we have already spoken with and look forward to more conversations as shareholders have the opportunity to add sorely needed skills to the board of our company,” Ader said.